FindMySchool LogoFindMySchool

 Families should also pay attention to the practicalities of drop off.
 The school asks drivers not to park in the bus lane or near the entrance gate, which is common in smaller sites where traffic pinch points can quickly become a safety issue.

-Progress measures.
-Progress 8 is -0.15, which indicates students make below average progress from their starting points.
+• Progress measures.
+Current Progress 8 is -0.15, which indicates students make below average progress from their starting points.
 Families should look for subject level improvement plans and how intervention is targeted, particularly in key stage 4.

-Bullying confidence gap.
+• Bullying confidence gap.
 The most recent inspection notes that leaders take bullying seriously and that most pupils feel it is handled well, but a small number do not.
 Ask how the school follows up after incidents, and how parents are kept informed.

-Transport dependency.
+• Transport dependency.
 In a rural setting, travel time and bus availability can shape daily life as much as curriculum.
 If a child is not eligible for free transport, the published paid bus pass cost of £1200 for 2025/2026 is a material consideration.

-Small year group dynamics.
+• Small year group dynamics.
 A published admission number of 85 can be a strength for individual attention, but it can also mean fewer friendship and subject set options than very large secondaries.

 Who it suits, families who want a smaller secondary with clear expectations, a strong transition offer for Year 7, and enrichment that includes outdoor learning and Duke of Edinburgh as mainstream options rather than add ons.

 Applications are made through the coordinated local authority process.
-For September 2026 entry in North Yorkshire, the application round opens on 12 September 2025 and the deadline to apply is 31 October 2025, with offers released on National Offer Day, 2 March 2026.
+For September 2027 entry in North Yorkshire, the application round opens on 12 September 2026 and the deadline to apply is 31 October 2026, with offers released on National Offer Day, 1 March 2027.

-The school’s open evening for 2025 took place on Thursday 18 September.
-Open events typically run in September or early autumn, so families considering a future entry should check the school’s open evening page and calendar for the next published date.
+Open events typically run in September or early autumn, so families considering a future entry should check the school's open evening page and calendar for the next published date.

 No. This is a state funded school with no tuition fees.
 Families should, however, plan for associated costs such as uniform, trips, and transport where applicable.